SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 [slide hideTitle]
 # Java Database Connectivity (JDBC)

-- JDBC is a standard Java API for database-independent connectivity
+JDBC is a **standard Java API** for database-independent connectivity, which allows to connect to the database, create queries, execute **CRUD operations** as well as manipulating the database schema.

-- Includes APIs for:
-  - making a connection to a database
-  - creating and executing **SQL** queries in the database
-  - viewing & Modifying the resulting records
+By using JDBC we can **invoke store procedures** and **create costume functions**.

 [/slide]